 This should be a stepping stone to get your rig stable.
 With those settings you will eventually get to the point where you're stable.Set the multi to 45 and the vcore to 1.25v and increase the vcore each time after you stress test

 , run a quick custom prime with these FFTs (1344 & 1792) like THIS

 and go back and change the vcore accordingly

 , bump it by one not big jumps and that goes for PLL and VCCIO (VTT) and VCORE!!!Work your way up

 from there, increase multi, test with prime, if it fails up vcore, if not up the multi.
 Until you are satisfied with the temps and it is stable then continue upping the vcore to stabalise.

 Just a note: The custom FFT's are not that consistant, making them not all that reliable, however if it works for you, then that's great.
 What I mean by inconsistant, is that it may pass once with the same settings but may fail the exact same run second time round.
 In that instance I will recommend you to run a standard blend test to find

-Here are the additionl info regarding PLL voltage, VCCIO and VCCSA: READ BSOD 124 / IDLE Freezing on Sandy? & THIS (scroll down a little to the *~*IMPORTANT TIPS & FINDINGS*~* section
+for more info and tips Here are the additionl info regarding PLL voltage, VCCIO and VCCSA: READ THIS & THIS

 Just thought I'd let you guys know, I have been testing the PLL voltage further and found something quite amazing.
 With my current stable settings including the PLL voltage around 1.7v was stable as you can see from my submission to the club.
 For the last 10days or so I tried messing around with the PLL, I dropped it down to 1.4v and started going up, I kept on receiving the Error 124 up until I reached 1.55v and it passed both the 1344 and 1792 test along with a few hours of prime blend.
 My sweet spot is at 1.55v.